 This will open up the template in a new tab so you can edit or delete it.

 You'll see a blue panel above the plan that says You're editing the template '___' and a Rename option.
 You cannot save Share settings in a template, you will need to choose who you want to share each plan within the plan itself, not the template.

 You can change anything you like in a template, including the category and any headings, children and content within the plan.
 Once you tap 'Save and exit' those changes will be reflected in the updated template.

 Rename a template

 Simply tap 'Rename' in the blue panel, and enter a new name when prompted.

 Delete a template

 If you don't need a template anymore, simply open the template and at the top of the screen tap 'Delete'.
-Be careful when deleting templates as once they're deleted they are gone.
-We can restore any of the Storypark example templates if you delete them, you just need to get in touch with the name of the template you wish us to restore.
+Be careful when deleting custom templates as once they're deleted they are gone.
+If you delete a Storypark template however, you can simply recopy it back to your templates.

 Creating a template